 People with a personality disorder experience severe distress often on a daily basis.
 Many have seen their plans for the future and their relationships with others get derailed over and over again.
-These recurrent experiences can lead to despair, hopelessness, and an experience of the world as unfair.
+These recurrent experiences can lead to despair and hopelessness.

 Personality disorders are caused by a complex interplay of genetic, temperamental, and developmental conditions.
 The American Psychiatric Association (DSM V, 2013) defines personality disorders as “an enduring pattern of inner experience and behavior that deviates markedly from the expectations of the individual’s culture.
 This pattern is manifested in two (or more) of the following areas: 1) Cognition (i.e. ways of perceiving and interpreting self, other, people, and events); 2) Affectivity (i.e. the range, intensity, lability, and appropriateness of emotional response); 3) Interpersonal functioning; and 4) Impulse control.”
 Further, this enduring pattern is “inflexible and pervasive across a broad range of personal and social situations” and leads to “clinically significant distress or impairment in social, occupational, or other important areas of functioning.”
 In 2007, NIMH-funded research reported that roughly nine percent of U.S. adults have a personality disorder (Biological Psychiatry, 2007).